julianlam/feps/fep/bebd/fep-bebd.md

 3. The Actor MAY impose any additional restrictions to the InviteCodes use
 4. If the InviteCode has been deemed valid, an Accept activity is automatically sent for the Follow as would be normal for an Actor not gated by an InviteCode.

-If the InviteCode is not valid, a Reject activity MUST be sent.
+If the InviteCode is not valid, a Reject activity SHOULD be sent.

 #### Example Restrictions